EDVD-LLaMA/EDVD-LLaMA/README.md

 | VideoLLaMA3 | 72.48 | 75.93 | 73.50 |
 | **EDVD-LLaMA (Ours)** | **84.75** | **87.64** | **85.13** |

-## 🚀 Code Release Plan

-We are committed to open-source research.
-The full training and inference code will be made public following the publication of our paper.
-The repository will include:

-- [ ] Data preprocessing scripts for FaceForensics++.
-- [ ] Training scripts for the EDVD-LLaMA adapter.
-- [ ] Inference and evaluation code.
-- [ ] Pre-trained model weights.

 ## 📝 Citation

-If you find our work, dataset, or code useful for your research, please consider citing:
+If you find our work useful for your research, please consider citing:

 ```bibtex
 @misc{sun2025edvdllamaexplainabledeepfakevideo,